Mazda Capella: International (GE; 1992–1997)

 Nonetheless, the GE Cronos and MS-6 continued to be sold as the Mazda 626 in nearly all export markets.
 European sales of the new 626 began in January 1992.
 The 626 was again Wheels magazine's Car of the Year for a second time in 1992.

 The European (E-spec) and Asian (JDM) models had many differences versus the North American (A-spec) models.
-These include: raised turn signal side markers vs the A-Spec flush mounted side markers, small fog lights with silver bezels vs the A-Spec full fitting fog lights, different interior cloth patterns, projector headlamps (glass lenses), a 1.8-liter FP engine, and a hatchback model.
+These include: raised turn signal side markers vs the A-Spec flush mounted side markers, small fog lights with silver bezels vs the A-Spec full fitting fog lights, different interior cloth patterns, projector headlamps (glass lenses), a 1.8-litre FP engine, and a hatchback model.
 Europe also received a diesel-engined version, using the "Comprex" pressure-wave supercharged RF engine seen in the previous generation JDM Capella.
 Power in Europe is 75 PS ECE at 4000 rpm, while the Japanese model claims 82 PS JIS at the same engine speed.
 European models were also available in a model with four-wheel steering until a mid-1994 lineup adjustment.
-This was only offered in the hatchback with the 2.5-liter V6 and a manual transmission and not many were sold.
+This was only offered in the hatchback with the 2.5-litre V6 and a manual transmission and not many were sold.